Crypto vs Traditional Money Guide

 How do Central Bank Digital Currencies (CBDCs) compare to cryptocurrencies?

 CBDCs are digital versions of government currencies that combine digital convenience with government backing and control.
-Unlike decentralised cryptocurrencies, CBDCs are centrally controlled and may include programmable features for policy implementation.
+Unlike decentralised cryptocurrencies, CBDCs are centrally controlled and may include programmable features to implement policy.

 What is the environmental impact of cryptocurrency?